 In the Beginning

 The Origin of the name “Tybee”, like the history of the Island itself has many interpretations.
 Most historians believe “Tybee” derives from the Native American Euchee Indian word for “salt” which was one of many natural resources found on Tybee.
 Those resources have played an important role throughout the Island’s history including Spanish exploration for riches from the new world in 1520 by Lucas Vasquez de Ayllon who laid claim to Tybee as part of Spain’s “La Florida” which extended from the Bahamas to Nova Scotia.
-In 1605, the French were drawn to Tybee in search of Sassafras roots which at the time were considered by Europeans to be a miracle cure.
+In 1605, the French were drawn to Tybee in search of Sassafras roots, which at the time were considered by Europeans to be a miracle cure.
 The Spanish would fight the French in a naval battle just off shore to Tybee to regain control over the area.

-For many decades pirates visited the Island in search of a safe haven and hiding place for treasure.
-Tybee and remote islands like it would also be a source for fresh water and game to replenish supplies.
+For many decades pirates visited the Island in search of a safe haven and hiding places for treasure.
+Tybee and remote islands like it, would also be a source for fresh water and game to replenish supplies.
 Spain would be forced to give up their claim to Tybee and other extremities due to superior French and British settlements.
-In 1733 General James Oglethorpe and a handful of settlers came to the area.
+In 1733, General James Oglethorpe and a handful of settlers came to the area.
 They called it Savannah, because of the vast marshlands and tall grass.
-Here they established the new colony which would be named to honor King George.
+Here they established the new colony, which would be named to honor King George.
 Tybee was considered to be extremely important to the development and future of Savannah and the colony because of its location at the mouth of the Savannah river.
 General Oglethorpe ordered a lighthouse constructed to mark the entrance to the river in 1736 and a small fort to be constructed to insure control over access to the river.
 In 1736 John Wesley, the “Father of Methodism,” said his first prayer on the American Continent at Tybee.